BC Measles Outbreak - What You Need to Know

 As many of you know, there’s currently a measles outbreak in Vancouver (as of Feb 2019).
 Originating from a family travelling overseas without vaccinating against measles, the disease has spread to enough students at their school that an official outbreak was declared.

 Unfortunately, measles is an often misunderstood disease - so here are the most common questions that have been submitted to our sister site, ImmunizeBC.
-Please note that although portions of the content below applies to everyone, it is tailored towards BC, Canada (particularly vaccine schedules and availability/costs).
-For more detailed information about the measles vaccines in your area, check your health authority in your region.

 - I’m an adult and not sure If I had the vaccine or if I’m immune.
 What do I do?